Cheboygan County Master Plan

-The Cheboygan County Planning Commission is reviewing comments on the Future Land Use Map.
-The discussion is intended to follow up on those comments received at the recent meetings held between October and December of last year at the township halls.
-The public is invited to comment on the draft Map at these meetings.
+The Future Land Use Map is a very important part of the Master Plan.
+When the Planning Commission was creating the map, they heard from many people regarding the status of their property, their community, and their township.
+The discussion was a follow up on those comments received at meetings held between October and December of 2012 at many of the township halls.
+The public was invited to comment on the draft Map at these meetings.

-More than 16 public meetings have been held at various locations to gather input on the draft of the Future Land Use Map, one of the most important parts of the Master Plan.
+More than 43 Planning Commission meetings have been held, of which 16 public meetings were held at various locations to gather input on the draft of the Future Land Use Map, one of the most important parts of the Master Plan.

 The Planning Commission received valuable input during these joint meetings with township and municipal leaders, residents, and business owners from around Cheboygan County.